artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 TLDR: An API format for requesting only the data you want, and getting back just that.

-If you want the longer explaination, I wrote a [blog post on it](/blog/2016/06/19/graphql-for-mobile/).
+If you want the longer explanation, I wrote a [blog post on it](/blog/2016/06/19/graphql-for-mobile/).

 ### Relay

 Relay is what makes working in our React Native app shine.
 It is a library that allows a component to describe the fragments of a networking request it would need to render.
-Relay would then look through your component heirarchy, take all the networking fragments, make a single GraphQL request and handle passing in the API fragments as [props](#props).
+Relay would then look through your component hierarchy, take all the networking fragments, make a single GraphQL request and handle passing in the API fragments as [props](#props).

 This means you can throw away a significant amount of glue code.

 ### Redux

 Redux is a state management pattern, it builds on top of React's "state is only passed down" concept, and creates a single way to handle triggering changes to your state.
-I'm afraid I don't ahve any experience with it, so I can't provide much context.
-I feel like [this post][what_)redux] covers it well though.
+I'm afraid I don't have any experience with it, so I can't provide much context.
+I feel like [this post][what_redux] covers it well though.

 # Tooling

 ### Node

-Node is the JavaScript implmentation from Google's Chrome (called v8) with an expanded API for doing useful systems tooling.
+Node is the JavaScript implementation from Google's Chrome (called v8) with an expanded API for doing useful systems tooling.
 It is a pretty recent creation, so it started off with an entirely synchronous API for any potentially blocking code.

 For web developers this was a big boon, you could share code between the browser and the server.
 The blocking API meant it was much easier to write faster servers, and there are lots of big companies putting a lot of time and money into improving the speed of JavaScript every day.